COVID-19 and Clothes Drop Bins

 Please do not leave any items beside the bins.
-We are unable to regularly empty them at this time.
+We are currently unable to regularly empty them.

 Lifetime Networks has partnered with Big Brothers Big Sisters to bring their successful Clothes Drop program to Victoria!